rodrigorf/muonline-points-clicker/README.md

 -> **Why the buttons.png image has the 4 buttons instead of only one?**<br>
    _R: because all of them are visually the same but i wanted to click in only one (the last)<br>
-      so i used the 4 image as a reference for the PyAutoGUI lib and them apply a XY offset<br>
+      so i used the "four button image" as a reference for the PyAutoGUI lib and them apply a XY offset<br>
       to click on the exact one._<br>